6 Ways to Use Charcoal

 High heat, a clean and steady burn that doesn’t affect the flavor and it lasts for a marathon cook?
 What more could you ask for in grilling charcoal?
 Binchōtan can make your sears more caramelized and your crisping even crispier.
 Unlike less pure charcoal, it won’t impart chemicals to your foods or leave a rancid charcoal taste.
 Toss a stick into your rice and marvel in the resulting smooth taste and fluffy texture.

 Charcoal making teeth whiter may seem counterintuitive, but the science stands.
-This toothbrush made with binchōtan bristles will deodorize and detoxify your mouth, all while staying cleaner than a plastic-bristled version that harbors bacteria.
+A toothbrush made with binchōtan bristles will deodorize and detoxify your mouth, all while staying cleaner than a plastic-bristled version that harbors bacteria.
 Not only does it leave your mouth fresh and clean, but it also looks elegant in the bathroom.

 The binchōtan serves us beyond its three months of use as a purifier.
 Mix the broken pieces into a garden or potting soil to provide minerals, alkalization and soil integrity for supporting healthy plants – a full circle moment for the natural binchōtan to return to the earth.